gramaziokohler/radii_docs/docs/tutorial/grashopper/documentation_rst/02_connect.rst

 .. image:: /tutorial/Quick_Guide//1_LV_Explo_Images/Grashopper/03_Quick_Guide_Publisher_zugeschnitten.png

-In RADii grasshoppers connect_ the same address can be reached by: logging in, choosing "channelname > My Domain" and then under "-subchannel-" typing the respective subchannel or subsubchannel as shown in the image below.
+In RADii grasshopper connect_ the same address can be reached by: logging in, choosing "channelname > My Domain" and then under "-subchannel-" typing the respective subchannel or subsubchannel as shown in the image below.

 The way to note a channel addresses in the Viewers `Connect Menu`_ is channelname.subchannel.subsubchannel. and can be endlessly extended in this way.